 According to online trading company IG International, “One of the biggest benefits of investing in a VCT is that it can allow you to gain exposure to private companies that are not publicly listed.
 The fact they hold a variety of investments in multiple sectors also reduces risk.”

-Those who want an investment fund with more of a plant-based focus can look to Eat Beyond Global Holdings (CSE:EATS,OTC Pink:EATBF), the first investment issuer in Canada that is purely focused on the global plant-based food market.
-The firm’s equity investments in this sector include The Very Good Food Company, Good Natured (CSE:GDNP), Above Food (which has reserved the TSXV ticker symbol ABOV) and private companies Eat JUST, Nabati Foods, SingCell and TurtleTree Labs.
+Those who want a fund with more of a plant-based focus can look to Eat & Beyond Global Holdings (CSE:EATS,OTC Pink:EATBF), the first investment issuer in Canada that is purely focused on the global plant-based foods market.
+Its equity stakes in this sector include the Very Good Food Company, Zoglo’s Incredible Food (CSE:ZOG), Plant Fuel (CSE:FUEL) and private companies Above Food, Eat JUST, Nabati Foods, SingCell and TurtleTree.

-“We created Eat Beyond to make it easy to invest in the future of food and provide retail investors with access to the very best companies in the sector,” said Eat Beyond CEO Patrick Morris.
+“We created Eat Beyond to make it easy to invest in the future of food and provide retail investors with access to the very best companies in the sector,” Eat & Beyond CEO Patrick Morris said.
 “The space has seen enormous interest from the market for brands such as Beyond Meat, but that was really just the tip of the iceberg.
 The diverse range of innovation taking place in this sector is staggering.”

-Other investment firms solely focused on the plant-based food industry include Stray Dog Capital, Veg Capital, Blue Horizon and Natural Order Acquisition.
+Other investment firms solely focused on the plant-based foods industry include Stray Dog Capital, Veg Capital, Blue Horizon and Natural Order Acquisition.

-While not a not a pure vegan play, the First Trust NASDAQ Food & Beverage ETF (NASDAQ:FTXG) does carry some of the top stocks mentioned in this article as part of its primary holdings, including: Archer-Daniels-Midland, Ingredion, Hormel and Kellogg.
+While not a pure vegan play, the First Trust NASDAQ Food & Beverage ETF (NASDAQ:FTXG) does carry some of the stocks mentioned in its primary holdings, including Archer-Daniels-Midland, Beyond Meat, Hormel and Kellogg's.